PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 Horseback Riding in the Foothills of El Yunque

-Horseback Riding at Hacienda Carabali
+Horseback Riding at Carabali Rainforest Park

 The Horses

-Hacienda Carabali is a large place — about 600 acres.
+Carabalí Rainforest Park is a large place — about 600 acres.
 They have over 70 horses for the trail rides alone, plus they house and train many other privately-owned competition horses.
 We went during a local holiday weekend in July and the place was busy!
 I bet they had all 70 horses saddled and ready to go.
 This is the place all the cruise lines have their riding tours through, so they are used to large groups.
 They offer a 1-hour and a 2-hour tour.

-The type of horse that is prevalent in Puerto Rico, and that you will be riding at Hacienda Carabali, is the Paso Fino.
+The type of horse that is prevalent in Puerto Rico, and that you will be riding at Carabalí Rainforest Park, is the Paso Fino.
 They have a gentle gait, so you are not bounced around so much (or so they say!).
 My horse was named Semilla and Ray’s was Shea.
 They were gentle horses.
 They knew the ropes — when one horse walked, they all started walking.
 You didn’t really even have to "steer" the horse — they knew which way to turn while out on the trails.
 So this would be great for beginners!
 But, if you needed to, you could get them to do what you wanted with a gentle pull on the reins.

 The horses were strong and capable trail horses.
 They seemed well-fed, clean and well-groomed.
 The day we went was a hot day, so the horses were hosed off before and after their rides.
 They spent the time between rides in a sheltered corral with water and fans.
 It looked like a nice place.